-The customers' ability to pay is affected by their

-stability and the general business climate.
-Under normal circumstances, the risk of cancelled payments stable customers and sound procedures in place vulnerable industries that have been affected by the have consequences in terms of demand for office workplaces in the future.
+The customers' ability to pay is affected by their stability and the general business climate.
+Under normal circumstances, the risk of cancelled payments and bad debt losses in our portfolio is low as we have stable customers and sound procedures in place.
+However, this risk has increased for companies in vulnerable industries that have been affected by the ongoing pandemic.